santilopezpavon/custom-api/readme.md

 ## Get an Entity
 POST to url:
 * /api/{entity_type}/get/{id}
+* query parameters
+ * theme [voluntary]: the name of the theme, for get the regions entities.
 * Body:
   * Schema [mandatory]

 the body have the Schema of the data that do yo need return:
 ```json
 {